 Home Depot (HD) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the home-improvement retailer had lost 25.9% over the past month.
-This has lagged the Retail-Wholesale sector's loss of 10% and the S&P 500's loss of 16.08% in that time.
+Heading into today, shares of the home-improvement retailer had lost 14.8% over the past month, lagging the Retail-Wholesale sector's loss of 5.26% and the S&P 500's loss of 10.46% in that time.

 Investors will be hoping for strength from HD as it approaches its next earnings release, which is expected to be May 19, 2020.
-The company is expected to report EPS of $2.30, up 1.32% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $27.17 billion, up 2.98% from the prior-year quarter.
+In that report, analysts expect HD to post earnings of $2.23 per share.
+This would mark a year-over-year decline of 1.76%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $27.08 billion, up 2.64% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for HD.
+Any recent changes to analyst estimates for HD should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.47% lower.
-HD is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 5.1% lower within the past month.
+HD is currently a Zacks Rank #3 (Hold).

-In terms of valuation, HD is currently trading at a Forward P/E ratio of 17.58.
-Its industry sports an average Forward P/E of 8.07, so we one might conclude that HD is trading at a premium comparatively.
+Digging into valuation, HD currently has a Forward P/E ratio of 19.25.
+Its industry sports an average Forward P/E of 8.64, so we one might conclude that HD is trading at a premium comparatively.

 Click to get this free report